 Village Appraisal Ltd. maintains the highest professional ethics

-We think of what we do as a profession.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
-In our field, as with any profession, we have a strict ethical code.
+We think of our business as a profession.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+That's why it goes without question these days that real estate appraisal can definitely be considered a profession as opposed to a trade.
+As with any profession we are bound by ethical considerations.

-We have quite a few responsibilities as appraisers but first and foremost we answer to our clients.
-Most of the time, in residential practice, the appraiser's client is the lender ordering the appraisal.
-Appraisers have certain duties of confidentiality to their clients, and as a homeowner, if you would like to review an appraisal report, you should obtain it from your lender.
-Other obligations also include, numerical accuracy depending on the assignment's nature, acquiring and keeping a respectable level of competency and education, and of course, the appraiser must behave in a professional manner.
+We have many responsibilities as appraisers but our main duty is to our clients.
+Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
+Appraisers have certain duties of confidentiality to their clients, and as a homeowner, if you would like to review the appraisal document, you normally have to obtain it from your lender.
+Other obligations also include, accurate sums appropriate to the nature of the report, reaching and maintaining an appropriate level of competency and education, and the appraiser must conduct him or herself as a professional.
 Maintaining high ethics and client confidentiality is just normal course of business for us at Village Appraisal Ltd..

 Village Appraisal Ltd. provides honest and ethical appraisals for Fairfield County

-Village Appraisal Ltd. has an established reputation for providing competent and ethically superior appraisals.
+Village Appraisal Ltd. has worked hard for its track record for completing appraisals with the highest of ethics.
 Contact us today to learn more.

-Appraisers can also have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Normally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+Appraisers may also have fiduciary responsibilities to third parties, such as homeowners, sellers and buyers, or others.
+Those third parties normally are listed in scope of the appraisal assignment itself.
+An appraiser's fiduciary duty is limited to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must store their work files for at least five years - something else Village Appraisal Ltd. makes a part of their standard routine.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for at least five years - at Village Appraisal Ltd. you can rest assured that we abide by that rule.

-When creating reports, we follow the highest ethical standards possible.
-We don't do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and collect the fee only if the loan closes.
-We can't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would invite fraudulent practices since raising the value of the home would inflate the fee.
+We meet or beat the industry standards and rules set in place for ethics.
+We can't accept anything less from ourselves.
+Doing orders on contingency fees is not something we can consider That is, we are not able to agree to do an appraisal report and collect payment on the contingency of the loan closing.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal industries biggest no-no, because it would invite fraudulent practices since increasing the estimate of the home would raise the their paycheck.
 We don't do that.
-Other improper practices may be defined by state law or professional organizations that the appraiser belongs.
+Other improper practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be at ease knowing we are working hard to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are doing everything we can to provide an unbiased determination of the home or property value.